 Your work load will definitely depend on which jobs you decide on as part of your family economy.
-I spend maybe thirty minutes a day helping them with their afternoon educational things, and then we do pay day every other week on Sunday afternoons after we get home from church.
-Payday takes about ten minutes total.
+In the beginning, I spent about thirty minutes a day helping them with their afternoon educational things, and then we do pay day every other week on Sunday afternoons after we get home from church.
+Payday takes about five minutes total.

 WHAT AGE IS BEST TO START?

 Every child is different, so I’d say there’s no specific age and you should just gauge as a parent.
-I think B would have been ready at age three, but Fos is definitely just barely ready at age five.
+I think B would have been ready at age three, but Fos wasn’t ready til around five.